Pegasus Plane Emergency Landing After E-Сigarette Catches Fire

 — Turkish Air News (@AnalystTK) October 2, 2018

 The Daily Sabah also reported that there were no casualties when the e-cigarette exploded.
-The explosion started a fire which triggered the fire alarm system in the plane.
+The explosion started a fire that triggered the fire alarm system in the plane.
 Investigations later confirmed that an e-cigarette explosion had caused the mayhem as reported by the airlines company.
 Pegasus Airlines, a pocket-friendly Turkish flight provider, has never experienced a flight glitch of this type before.
 This begs the question on how safe the e-cigarettes are in planes and whether the current regulations are efficient.
 The accident would have been worse if the gadget was in the crew’s cabin or in the owner’s pockets.

 It is, therefore, the responsibility of all the users to prioritize their safety and the safety of those around them.
 The only sure way to limit the cases of e-cigarettes bursting into flames is buying approved quality gadgets from licensed companies.
 The federal government should work on providing safe and standard measures for all.